paachary/aws-resources/scripts/README.md

   This template  can be used for creating 4 EC2 instances in a non-default VPC.
   The template creates one NAT instance, one bastion host (both hosted in a public subnet) and two web servers hosted in public subnets.

+### DynamoDB:

+The directory contains python scripts using SDK with boto3 to setup and tear-down a set of dynamodb tables.